StatResp/smart-comp_IncidentPrediction/README.md

 ## Results of the Paper
-**results_KDD** includes all the results, tables, and high resolution figures based on which the paper is written.
+**results_KDD**: It includes all the results, tables, and high resolution figures based on which the paper is written.
 Below, also we show some abilities of the pipeline, which are not mentioned in the paper due to space limitation.

 The model is able to predict the chance of accident for each segment in each 4-h time window.
 Different spatio temporal predictions for Jan/2020 are shown in the following section based on Logistic regression, different resampling techniques, and with and without resampling.
 For the sake of comparison, the actual accident occurrence is also shown.